Brian Posehn: Other work

 Posehn has provided voice work for video games Brütal Legend as The Hunter and Star Warped as co-narrator Brian.
 Posehn has also voiced Grunts and various Marines in the 2004 video game Halo 2.
 Posehn appeared in the commercial "Ink Fairy" for Staples office supply store in its ad campaign featuring the "Easy Button."

 In 2006, Posehn co-wrote the comic book The Last Christmas with writer Gerry Duggan, published by Image Comics (ISBN 1582406766).
 In April 2009 Posehn hosted the first American "Golden Gods Awards" for metal music hosted by Revolver Magazine.
 As part of the Marvel NOW! initiative Posehn and Gerry Duggan co-wrote the Deadpool ongoing comic series which launched in November 2012, lasting 45 issues.
 His run ended in April 2015.
 The first six issues were illustrated by Tony Moore.
 Since 2012, Posehn has hosted a podcast called Nerd Poker, where a group of comedians play Dungeons & Dragons.
 Co-hosts include comic book writer Gerry Duggan and comedian Blaine Capatch, among others.

-Posehn has also participated in the Dungeons & Dragons campaign Force Grey: Lost City of Omu, hosted by Matthew Mercer.
+Posehn has participated in the Dungeons & Dragons campaign Force Grey: Lost City of Omu, hosted by Matthew Mercer.

 Personal life

-Posehn married Melanie Truhett in 2004 and has a son with her.
-While once known for his use of cannabis, Posehn quit smoking marijuana in 2011, but resumed smoking about three years later.

-In April 2023, Posehn said he "almost died" in a serious car crash in Los Angeles involving his family and a friend.
+Posehn and Melanie Truhett married in 2004 and they have a son.
+He is known for using cannabis.
+He quit smoking marijuana in 2011 but resumed about three years later.
+In April 2023, he said he "almost died" in a serious car crash in Los Angeles involving his family and a friend.